Accounting and Financial Management Stream

 All successful candidates commence their employment in February 2026.

-All Finance employees must be able to obtain and maintain a minimum Baseline security clearance prior to commencement.
-Graduates will be required to obtain an NV1 security clearance.
+All Graduates must be able to obtain and maintain a minimum Baseline security clearance prior to commencement.
+Select agencies may require you to obtain an NV1 or higher security clearance.

 Successful applicants will be required to complete a security pack.
 Depending on the level of clearance required, you may need to have a checkable background going back 10 years and you also must be an Australian citizen.

-Access to Finance’s buildings, information technology systems and classified material cannot be provided until a security clearance is granted.
+Access to APS buildings, information technology systems and classified material cannot be provided until a security clearance is granted.